jlangch/venice/doc/readme/java-interop.md

 Venice supports calling Java constructors, static and instance methods as well as accessing static class and instance fields.

-To access methods and fields of Java objects Venice is using reflection.
-Java reflection is suprisingly fast, especially when caching the reflection meta data on classes, methods, and fields as Venice is doing.
-See the benchmark further down.

 The Venice types long, double, and decimal are coerced to Java's primitive and object types byte, short, int, long, float, double, Byte, Short, Integer, Long, Float, Double, and BigDecimal.